 Plugin System

-FastCMS includes a production-ready plugin system inspired by PocketBase's extension model.
-Plugins are plain Python packages you drop into the plugins/ directory.
+Plugins are plain Python packages dropped into the plugins/ directory.
 On startup, FastCMS discovers them automatically and calls their register() function — giving each plugin a PluginContext to hook into the system.
+Inspired by PocketBase's extension model.

 What Plugins Can Do